veitveit/CrossTalkMapper/README.md

-# CrossTalkMapper
+# PTM-CrossTalkMapper

-CrossTalkMapper is a flexible toolkit to visualize multi-layered quantitative post-transcriptional modification (PTM) data.
+PTM-CrossTalkMapper is a flexible toolkit to visualize multi-layered quantitative post-transcriptional modification (PTM) data.

 ## Citation

-Visualization of the Dynamics of Histone Modifications and Their Crosstalk Using *CrossTalkMapper*.
+Visualization of the Dynamics of Histone Modifications and Their Crosstalk Using *PTM-CrossTalkMapper*.
 Rebecca Kirsch, Ole N. Jensen, Veit Schwämmle.
 Manuscript in preparation.

 ## Requirements